Satish615/Clash-of-kings/README.md

 # cmpe202-fivestars
+Game : **Clash of Kings**

-Game:- Taking players from Chess Game as basis i.e moves of Rook, Knight, Bishop, Queen, King and Pawns we are implementing a unique of its kind strategy game.
+Taking players from Chess Game as basis i.e moves of Rook, Knight, Bishop, Queen, King and Pawns, we are implementing a unique of its kind strategy game.

 **Kanban Phase Deliverables :**